 I am often asked what led me to become a psychotherapist.
-In short, I have always been interested in people, their life stories and what makes them who they are.
-What makes me like I am?
-Through my experiences as a young adult of feeling as though I were detached from the world, I initially went into weekly psychotherapy to try and understand myself better.
-In doing so, I quite simply felt like I had come home.
-Finding a place where I could speak my truth, accept vulnerability and validate the existence of unresolved feelings and experiences made sense to me, and has since become an ongoing passion in my work.
+In short, I have always been drawn to people, their life stories and what makes them who they are.
+I have wondered the same of myself.
+Through my own previous experiences of feeling as though I were detached from the world, I initially went into weekly psychotherapy to try and understand myself better.
+I found it to be profoundly effective in building self-confidence, finding personal direction and enriching my experiences of relationships.
 Having sat in the clients’ seat gives me a deep insight, not only of how sometimes challenging and difficult therapy can feel, but also of how supportive and transformative it can be.

 I am a Psychotherapist in the final stages of training with Bath Centre for Counselling and Psychotherapy (BCPC) and a member in training of United Kingdom Council for Psychotherapy (UKCP).
 Both of these are professional bodies with a Code of Ethics and Practice to which I adhere.

 I have been lucky to work with clients with a broad range of issues since 2013.
 Part of my Private Practice has been based within a busy General Practitioner Surgery.
 This has given me first hand experience in liaising with Doctors to ensure the best level of support for my clients.
 I have also completed a years practical placement in a medium secure forensics psychiatric unit, giving me an additional professional insight into the care pathway for those at the more extreme end of mental distress or psychosis.
 Whilst I understand the value of keeping the therapy separate from other models of treatment, I am aware that at times the need to liaise with other professionals is what is necessary to provide the best level of care and support.

 MA / Diploma in Humanistic and Integrative Psychotherapy (BCPC) 2013-present